MINI Clubman estate review

 The Clubman is offered with a range of petrol engines, and three main trim levels.
 The entry-level model is named Clubman Classic, or buyers can upgrade to a Sport or Exclusive for extra styling touches and equipment.
 Sport lends a racy air, with John Cooper Works alloy wheels, body styling and sports seats, while Exclusive brings mature looks with subtle chrome exterior trim and an indulgent leather interior.
+For 2021, there’s also a Shadow Edition trim level, with black paint, a contrasting silver roof and model-specific graphics.
 No MINI is badly equipped though.

 Inside, the MINI Clubman is much like any other MINI model, with its quirky, well-built dashboard with a dominant central dial for the sat nav and infotainment displays.
 All MINI Clubmans have a leather steering wheel, sat nav, DAB digital radio, cruise control and rain-sensing wipers.
 Its specification can be tailored by adding optional packs and personalisation options.